gnikyt/cq/README.md

 `make build`

-Binary will be located in `build/cq`.
+Binary will be located in `dist/cq`.
+You will need to grant execution permissions.

 ## Examples